Fast-forward five years and one day.

 Two firemen were injured.
 Clip is from the December 18 Dallas Morning News.

-Five of Fort Worth’s early fires occurred in the area between Lancaster Avenue and Hattie Street south of downtown: Spring Palace (1890), T&P depot (1904), Fifth Ward school and Missouri Avenue Methodist Church (1904), South Side (1909), Fort Worth High School (1910).
+Footnote: Seven of Fort Worth’s early fires (four of them on railroad property) occurred in the area between Lancaster Avenue and Hattie Street south of downtown: Spring Palace (1890), 1882 T&P passenger depot (1896), 1899 T&P passenger depot (1904), Fifth Ward school and Missouri Avenue Methodist Church (1904), 1902 T&P freight depot (1908), South Side (1909), Fort Worth High School (1910).
 And just as the South Side fire of 1909 would motivate improvements in fire department equipment, the 1904 T&P depot fire led Fire Chief James Maddox to ask for another steam engine for the department.
 Clip is from the December 20 Telegram.

 Four months later, on April 8, 1905, the restored station would welcome President Theodore Roosevelt as he passed through town.
 These photos show Roosevelt’s train between two of the long sheds behind the station.
 (Photos from University of Texas at Arlington Library.)